Hello there!

 Parameter Value

-ACS URL Of the format: https://auth.miniorange.com/moas/endusersamlresponse
+ACS URL Of the format: https://auth.miniorange.in/moas/endusersamlresponse

 Issuer The hostname of the server

-Audience https://auth.miniorange.com/moas
+Audience https://auth.miniorange.in/moas

 2. Save the file.